walder/Skynet-IADS/README.md

 The strength of the Skynet IADS lies with handling long range systems that operate by radar.

 ## What exactly does Skynet do with the SAMS?
-Basically one can only toggle a radar unit's alarm state and its rules of engagement via the scripting enginge.
+Basically one can toggle a radar unit's controller (on and off), alarm state and its rules of engagement via the scripting enginge.
 In a nutshell that's all that Skynet does.
 Skynet does however read the radar and firing range properties of a SAM site.
 Based on that data and the setup options a mission designer provides Skynet will turn a SAM site on or off.

 No god like intervention is used (like magically exploding HARMS via the scripting engine).